kevinblumenfeld/Posh365/Posh365/docs/Set-CloudLicense.md

 user02@contoso.com
 ```

 Demonstrates the use of a TXT file, who would receive the changes made by the script.
 Ensure there is a header named, UserPrincipalName.

 ### -------------------------- EXAMPLE 4 --------------------------
 ```
-Connect-ToCloud -Tenant Contoso -AzureADver2
+Connect-Cloud -Tenant Contoso -AzureADver2

 (Get-AzureADUser -ObjectID "foo@contoso.com").userprincipalname | Set-CloudLicense -AddSku
 ```